FatemehPouryahya/ECE1512_2022W_ProjectRepo_FatemehPouryahya/README.md

 • Data size 4000 train data + 1000 test data (partitioned by the dataset promoters).

 ## HMT
-• Paper: Multi-class texture analysis in colorectal cancer histology [17]: https://www.nature.com/articles/srep27988
+• Paper: Multi-class texture analysis in colorectal cancer histology: https://www.nature.com/articles/srep27988
 • Description: This dataset was formed to elevate the performance of ML-based solutions in  “histopathological  tissue  classification.”
 HMT  is  an  equally  balanced  dataset  that